Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Example Calculation

-Suppose you take an SBI student loan scheme of ₹6 lakh for a 4-year engineering course.
+Suppose you take an SBI student loan of ₹6 lakh for a 4-year engineering course.

-• Without subsidy: At an average SBI student loan interest rate of ~9.5% per annum, interest during 4 years + 1-year moratorium = nearly ₹3 lakh.
+• Without subsidy: At an indicative rate of ~9.5% per annum, interest during 4 years + 1-year moratorium = approximately ₹3 lakh (indicative; actual will vary).

-• With subsidy: The government covers this ₹3 lakh.
-You start repayment at just the ₹6 lakh principal, not ₹9 lakh.
+• With CSIS subsidy: The government covers this interest.
+You start repayment at just the ₹6 lakh principal.

 Benefits for Students

-• Managing finances is easier in the early career stage.
+• Easier financial management in the early career stage

 Moratorium Period in SBI Education Loan Subsidy

-The moratorium period is the window during which you don’t need to repay your education loan.
+The moratorium period is the window during which you do not need to repay your education loan.
 Under the education loan subsidy SBI scheme, this period includes your entire course duration plus one extra year (or 6 months after you secure a job, whichever comes earlier).

-• During this period, the Government of India pays the interest on your loan to SBI.
+• During this period, the Government of India pays the interest on your loan to SBI under CSIS.

-• You don’t need to make any EMI payments until the moratorium ends.
+• You do not need to make any EMI payments until the moratorium ends.

 • After the moratorium, repayment starts on the principal amount only.

-• The applicable education loan SBI interest rate kicks in for the repayment phase, but your overall debt remains significantly lower than a non-subsidised loan.
+• The applicable SBI student loan interest rate kicks in for the repayment phase, but your overall debt remains significantly lower than a non-subsidised loan.

 Eligibility for SBI Education Loan Subsidy

-To qualify for the education loan subsidy SBI offers under the CSIS scheme, you must meet these conditions:
+To qualify for the education loan subsidy SBI offers under CSIS, you must meet these conditions:

-UGC, AICTE, NAAC, NBA, or other statutory bodies approve professional and technical courses in India.
+2. Eligible courses: Professional and technical courses approved by UGC, AICTE, NAAC, NBA, or other statutory bodies in India.

-The loan must be taken under the SBI student loan scheme.
+4. Loan source: The loan must be taken under an SBI student loan scheme.

-The education loan subsidy SBI provides under the CSIS scheme is a lifeline for students from weaker financial backgrounds.
-By taking care of all interests during studies, it reduces repayment stress and makes quality higher education in India affordable.
-If your family income is within the ₹4.5 lakh limit and you’re enrolled in an approved course, this scheme ensures you can focus on your career while the government handles your interest.
+The education loan subsidy SBI provides under CSIS is a lifeline for students from weaker financial backgrounds.
+By covering all interest during studies, it reduces repayment stress and makes quality higher education in India affordable.
+Figures and scheme details are as of 2025-26 and subject to change — always verify the latest terms directly with SBI or at the official Ministry of Education portal.

 Planning your higher studies with an SBI student loan?
 Check your eligibility for the subsidy today and reduce your future repayment burden.
 Propelld helps you compare loan options and apply with ease.